– How to Prepare for the Fast-Approaching Deadlines

 What makes LINK Medical stand out as an ideal partner is not just our knowledge of these regulations, but the constellation of expertise we provide across the industry – we are always happy to answer questions that extend beyond MDR and IVDR.
 Our flexible approach means that manufacturers, distributors and importers of medical devices alike can benefit from LINK Medical’s unique combination of expertise in specialist areas.

-with collaboration from our Medical Device team!
+By Medical Device team!

 Contact us today to learn more about how our expert Medical Device team at LINK Medical can help you with the upcoming deadlines for compliance within MDR and IVDR.